react-auth-kit/react-auth-kit/docs/index.md

 # Introduction

-**React Auth JWT** is a lightweight Javascript library for React JS, which makes the implementation of `Token based` authentication very easy
+**React Auth Kit** is a lightweight Javascript library for React JS, which makes the implementation of `Token based` authentication very easy

 It is production-ready, and gives you the following: